By Gary Scheiner, MS, CDE | July 10, 2015 5:13 pm

 Balance.
 What could be nicer?
 It’s what keeps us from gaining too much weight, overdrawing our checking accounts, and plunging to our deaths when walking tightropes.
 For those with diabetes, balance is intrinsic to everything we do to keep our glucose levels in a healthy range.
 Balance your food and hormones against your physical activity and meds/insulin, and voilà!

 Unfortunately, balance isn’t achievable 100% of the time.
 Given the almost unlimited number of factors that influence glucose levels, it is inevitable that we will experience our share of highs and lows.
 In fact, even subtle changes to food intake, physical activities, moods or emotions, and medication types and doses can send blood glucose careening upward or downward.
 Heck, even the weather can affect glucose levels!
-Anyone who takes insulin or a drug that stimulates the pancreas to secrete extra insulin (including glyburide, glipizide, glimepiride, chlorpropamide, repaglinide, and nateglinide) is at risk for low blood glucose, or hypoglycemia.
+Anyone who takes insulin or a drug that stimulates the pancreas to secrete extra insulin (including glyburide, glipizide, glimepiride, chlorpropamide, tolazamide, tolbutamide, repaglinide, nateglinide, and combination medicines that contain these drugs) is at risk for low blood glucose, or hypoglycemia.

 Every bout of hypoglycemia has the potential to become quite dangerous if it is not treated promptly and properly.
 Most people with diabetes are instructed to treat hypoglycemia with something called the “rule of 15,” meaning they should consume 15 grams of unspecified carbohydrate and then wait 15 minutes to see if the blood glucose level has returned to normal; if it hasn’t, you treat with another 15 grams.
 It doesn’t matter who you are, what you’re doing, or how low you are — the combination of 15 grams and 15 minutes is the magical elixir.